The advent of the commercial flight was viewed by the world as something miraculous, romantic, mysterious and exciting.

 If they didn’t like it…they didn’t have to watch.

 Technology and the attitude at the time meant that individual experience mattered a lot less than keeping the majority happy (quiet) until they got to their destination.

-By the noughties screens were integrated into the backs of seats or into overhead console.
+By the noughties, screens were integrated into the backs of seats or into overhead consoles.
 This gave passengers more control over the content they consumed on their flights, including movies, TV shows or games.
 You could also track the planes progress, airspeed and external temperature.

 The explosion of smart technology forced airlines to recognise that passengers expected the comforts of home even in the air – especially as the cost of flights had plateaued for years.

 That meant touchscreen TVs mounted in the seatbacks, as opposed to the tiny screens that made watching films tiring and dissatisfying.
 It also meant USB charging sockets in the seats and in some cases, in-flight WiFi.